Belle Delphine: Pornhub account and GamerGirl Bath Water stunts

-EJ Dickson of Rolling Stone noted that the response to Delphine's gamer girl bath water stunt from media outlets alternated between "deriding Delphine's fans for their naïvete and applauding her for her marketing savvy".
+EJ Dickson of Rolling Stone noted that the response to Delphine's gamer girl bath water stunt from media outlets alternated between "deriding Delphine's fans for their naïveté and applauding her for her marketing savvy".
 Katie Bishop, writing for The Guardian, reported that the sale was "widely mocked".
 Patricia Hernandez of Polygon opined "What's curious about Delphine's side hustle here is that it seems to be a mixture of business and next-level performance art.
 In the video advertising the bath water, she outright calls this a stunt.
-And if you look at her wider Instagram oeuvre, Delphine's work is defined by her willingness to go there."
+And if you look at her wider Instagram oeuvre, Delphine's work is defined by her willingness to go there".

 In response to her increased public exposure, Delphine was interviewed by The Guardian; she stated "I'm lucky.
 I can do crazy things and get to see the world react to it, and there's definitely enjoyment in that, even if it's sometimes a little scary.
 I get a bigger reaction to my weirder content but I think that's only possible because I also make risqué content".
 She added "I think it's been amazing and fun, but it's time to move on to new things.
 I have a diary next to my bed full of crazy ideas.
 I'm not sure what will top this, but I'm looking forward to seeing what will come next".

+In May 2024, Delphine stated on X (formerly Twitter) that PayPal, which she had used to process the payments from selling jars of her bathwater in 2019, had frozen her account for violating its terms of service and withheld over $90,000 in proceeds from selling the bathwater from her for nearly five years, since each violation of PayPal's terms of service carried with it a $2,500 fine.
+Shortly after Delphine tweeted about the situation and several media outlets contacted PayPal about it, the company released the funds and returned the money to Delphine.